 All of the major DNA testing companies offer an ethnicity estimate as a part of their DNA testing product.
 This includes, Ancestry DNA, My Heritage DNA, Family Tree DNA, and 23 and Me.
 The major difference between the ethnicity reports that these companies provide is the way that they break the world down into geographic regions for the purpose of DNA.
 What do I mean by this?

-Some companies report Irish DNA in the more general “Irish/Scottish/Welch” category.
+Some companies report Irish DNA in the more general “Ireland/Scotland/Wales” category.
 Other companies lump Irish DNA into the “British Isles” region.
 That’s not specific enough for those of us who want to know if we are really, truly Irish – even if it is just a small percentage.
-This is why I have found the test offered by Ancestry DNA to be the best test for Irish ancestry.
+This is why I have found the tests offered by Ancestry DNA and 23andMe to be the best test for Irish ancestry.

-Ancestry DNA tests for major regions, and then reports sub-regions that you match if you have enough similarities to the sub-regions to say definitively that your ancestors likely descended from the area.
-Ancestry DNA is more likely to match your DNA to a sub-region of Ireland if you have a relatively close ancestor (like a grandparent) who was born there.
-To be clear, Ancestry DNA will report Irish DNA as Ireland/Scotland/Wales, but it is the only testing company to offer more specific sub-regions of Ireland, if your DNA happens to match those areas.
+Ancestry DNA and 23andMe test for major regions, and then report sub-regions that you match if you have enough similarities to the sub-regions to say definitively that your ancestors likely descended from the area.
+These testing companies are more likely to match your DNA to a sub-region of Ireland if you have a relatively close ancestor (like a grandparent) who was born there.

 This is what Irish DNA looks like on Ancestry DNA: